-All applicants and credential holders are responsible for ensuring their behavior adheres to the identified code of ethics or ethical standards.
+All applicants and credential holders are responsible for ensuring their behavior adheres to the respective code of ethics or ethical standards.

-Application disclosures and other similar matters are reviewed in accordance with CCE procedures, including the Credential Eligibility Policy Relating to Criminal & Lesser Offense Convictions, and Other Disciplinary Matters and the Ethics Case Procedures.
+Application disclosures and other similar matters are reviewed in accordance with CCE procedures, including the Credential Eligibility Policy-Ethics and the Ethics Case Procedures.

-All CCE codes of ethics, policies and procedures are available free of charge by clicking any of the links at right.
-You may also request a hard copy by submitting a request to firstname.lastname@example.org or by calling 336-482-2856.
+All CCE codes of ethics, policies and procedures are available free of charge through the links at left.
+You may also request a hard copy by contacting email@example.com.